httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Server Scheduling

+Server scheduling is a prioritization process, based on many inputs and factors, that determine how connection resources such as bandwidth are used.
+This section describes considerations that servers can make when scheduling.

-Priority signals are input to a prioritization process.
+Priority signals are only one form of input to a prioritization process.
 They do not guarantee any particular processing or transmission order for one response relative to any other response.
 An endpoint cannot force a peer to process concurrent request in a particular order using priority.
 Expressing priority is therefore only a suggestion.

 A server can use priority signals along with other inputs to make scheduling decisions.
 Factors such as implementation choices or deployment environment also